 Here are some interesting facts you probably didn’t know about sketchbooks that were kept by world-renowned people:

 - The sketches made by Leonardo da Vinci are the most famous ones.
 His sketchbooks are full of diagrams, drawings, written notes, and other things he saw or invented.
-He produced at average he produced 20,000-28,000 various sketches during his life.
+He produced an average of 20,000-28,000 various sketches during his life.
 His journals are also called codex (codices).
 He used mirror writing in his notes and didn’t use punctuation.
 Almost all his journals were sold after his death and lost in private collections.

 - Picasso was known to never throw anything away.
 In his lifetime, he produced around 170 sketchbooks.
 He used them to explore themes until he found a good idea for a larger canvas.